 Policies can support healthy behaviors and lead to increased physical activity.
 If your place of faith does not already have a physical activity policy, you may want to develop one.
-Policies can produce change in our surroundings that can lead to more physical activity.
+Policies can produce changes in our surroundings that can lead to more physical activity.
 For example, a physical activity policy could require that a physical activity break be included in all meetings or events (other than services) that last more than one hour, or mentioning physical activity messages regularly in leaders' talks or sermons.

-Sample Physical Activity Policy Whereas:

-(your oragnization)
+A copy of this policy is found in the appendix.

-(your oragnization's name) is concerned about the health of(members):

-Whereas: People have become more interested in eating healthier and

-Whereas: Regular physical activity provides for increased quality of life through improved endurance, strength, flexibility and balance, as well as

-Therefore: Effective(today's date), it is the policy of and events sponsored or supported by this organization will always include opportunities for physical activity by:

-such as stretch breaks or icebroals.

-Identifying physical activity opportunities (e.g., provision of map with exercise facilities; organization of walking groups and other group Provides

-Providing encouragement from group leadership to engage in physical activity (e.g., community promotion of healthy lifestyles; promoting physical activity for members; group leadership being role models for gnature.
+Whereas: Whereas: (your organization's name) is concerned about the health of our (members) Whereas: People have here becoming more active.
+Whereas: Regular physical activity provides for increased quality of life through improved endurance, strength, flexibility and balance, as well as reduced risk of chronic diseases, injury and perception of stress; events sponsored or supported by this organization will always include opportunities for physical activity by: Building physical activity breaks into meetings (e.g., facilitated activities such as stretch breaks or icebreakers). • Identifying physical activity opportunities (e.g., provision of map with walking routes and local attractions; identification of recreational and exercise facilities; organization of walking groups and other group activities). • Providing encouragement from group leadership to engage in physical activity (e.g., community promotion of healthy lifestyles; promoting physical activity for members; group leadership being role models for physical activity.)
+Si ignature Ti itle Na ame of organization D. ate

-gnature

-e

-me of organization

-re